Tonejs/Tone.js/README.md

 Tone.js creates an AudioContext when it loads and shims it for maximum browser compatibility.
 The AudioContext can be found at `Tone.context` or from within any Object extending Tone as `this.context`.

 Tone also let's you set your own AudioContext using `Tone.setContext`.

+# MIDI

+To use MIDI files, you'll first need to convert them into a JSON format which Tone.js can understand using [MidiConvert](tonejs.github.io/MidiConvert/).

 # Performance